 A longitudinal project, completed by the resident and mentored by a pharmacist preceptor, is required of all residents.
 Each resident will conduct a longitudinal research project over the course of the residency year.
 This project will include idea development, literature review, study design, IRB submission, data collection, data analysis, data interpretation, oral presentation, and a written manuscript suitable for publication.
 The project is to be of benefit to the individual, the Department of Pharmacy, and to the institution.
-The product is presented at the NorthStar Residency Conference and a written manuscript suitable for publication in a peer reviewed journal.
+The project will be presented at the NorthStar Residency Conference and a written manuscript suitable for publication submitted to project preceptor and RPD by the end of the year.